wumb0/website/content/posts/dat-boinary.md

 ## Leaking Puts

 Because ASLR was enabled for this challenge I needed to leak an address of a libc function before I could call `system` to get a shell.
 Leaking `puts` seemed like an obvious choice.
-This would be done with the help of the print meme content function.
+This would be done with the help of the print meme content option.
 All I needed to do was set the meme to the address of `puts`, print it, and then capture the first four bytes.
-Those first four bytes would be the ascii representation of the hex address of puts inside of libc.
+Those first four bytes would be the ascii representation of the hex address of `puts` inside of libc.
 To calculate the offset to `system` all I had to do was use pwntools to rebase the libc binary and then reference `system` from the libc binary symbols.
 All of this is accomplished with the following python snippet:
 ```python
 r.sendline("1")
 r.sendline(cyclic(0xc) + p32(e.sym['got.puts']) + cyclic(10))